koculu/ZoneTree/docs/durability/recovery.md

 ## Operation Index Recovery

-Operation indexes are freshness tokens compared for the same key.
-They are not a global database timestamp.
+Operation indexes are ZoneTree's producer write sequence.
+WAL records carry them, and metadata preserves the high-water mark.

-During recovery, ZoneTree preserves the producer high-water mark so a later write for the same key cannot restart with a lower operation index after WAL compaction or restore.
+During recovery, ZoneTree restores that high-water mark so new writes continue with safe sequence numbers after restart, WAL compaction, or restore.
 Read-only segment WALs and mutable segment WALs participate in this recovery path.

 See [operation indexes](../concepts/op-index.md).